merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ```
 </details>

 Please consider opening an <a href="https://github.com/meren/anvio/issues">issue</a> for technical problems, or join us on Slack if you need help:

 {% include _join-anvio-slack.html %}

 {:.notice}
 {% include _fixthispage.html source="_posts/anvio/2016-06-26-installation-v2.md" %}

+{:.notice}
+We thank [Daan Speth](https://twitter.com/daanspeth), [Jarrod Scott](https://orcid.org/0000-0001-9863-1318), and [Mike Lee](https://twitter.com/AstrobioMike) for their help to offer a smooth installation experience for everyone in this document.

 ## (1) Setup conda